-In 2013, the case of Edward Snowden necessarily led us to explore the matter of privacy against the interests of national security.
+In 2013, the case of Edward Snowden necessarily led us to explore the matter of privacy against national security interests.
 The former NSA employee and subcontractor had leaked highly classified information revealing numerous global surveillance programs.
-And, in 2018, the case of social media giant Facebook and political consulting firm Cambridge Analytica heaved the spotlight towards the vacuum of regulation around consumer data protection.
+And in 2018, the case of social media giant Facebook and political consulting firm Cambridge Analytica heaved the spotlight towards the vacuum of regulation around consumer data protection.
 That same year, the General Data Protection Regulation (GDPR) became enforceable and set the gold standard for future privacy regulations.

 The privacy revolution

 GDPR’s enactment was a watershed moment for privacy and once again calibrated privacy’s position as a human right in a rapidly digitizing world.
 To date, 128 countries have since enacted legislation to secure the protection of data and privacy.
 In the U.S., three states have legislated comprehensive consumer privacy laws: California (CCPA and its amendment, CPRA), Virginia (VCDPA), and Colorado (ColoPA).
 Four other states, Massachusetts, New York, North Carolina, and Pennsylvania, have serious, comprehensive consumer data privacy proposals in committee right now.

 65% of the world’s population can expect personal data protection under modern privacy regulations by 2023, according to Gartner.
 Even the People’s Republic of China, a famous surveillance state, passed data protection laws of its own: The Data Security Law (DSL) and the Personal Information Protection Law (PIPL).